jenkinsci/ci.jenkins.io-runner/README.md

 ### Limitations

+This project has just started, so it has some downsides being compared to the runtime Pipeline Development instance [here](https://github.com/oleg-nenashev/demo-jenkins-config-as-code).
+All of the limitations below can be improved in the future.

 * A custom fork of Jenkins Pipeline Library is needed to run it
   * Follow https://github.com/jenkins-infra/pipeline-library/pull/78
 * `ci.jenkins.io-runner` is a single-container package with only 1 executor